"Life is really simple, but we insist on making it complicated."

 Leave It All Behind – Just Be

 A finger pointing at the moon is not the moon itself; it simply shows where to look.
 Mistaking the finger for the moon means you’ll never truly see.
 In the same way, teachings are just signposts.
 Use them, but don’t cling to them.
-The real truth lies beyond words and concepts.
+Truth lies beyond words and concepts.

-The whole point of this website is to help you go beyond the mind and recognize that bliss and liberation are already within you.
+The whole point of this website is to help you still the mind, go beyond it and recognize that contentment and liberation are already within you.
 From this place of stillness, everything happens spontaneously and effortlessly.

 This doesn’t mean you stop living or become passive.
 You’ll keep doing what you’re meant to do—only with far greater clarity, ease, and effectiveness.
 You don’t need to be in a constant pursuit of self-improvement or endless seeking.
 It’s mostly the same stuff repeated over and over.